-Counting Functions
+Example (Counting Functions)

-Counting Functions: How many functions are there from a set with m elements to a set with n elements?
+How many functions are there from a set with m elements to a set with n elements?

-Solution: Since a function represents a choice of one of the n elements of the codomain for each of the m elements in the domain, the product rule tells us that there are $n \cdot n \cdots n = n^m$ such functions.
+Since a function represents a choice of one of the n elements of the codomain for each of the m elements in the domain, the product rule tells us that the number of such functions is:

+$n \cdot n \cdots n = n^m$.

+Example (Counting One-to-One Functions)
-Counting One-to-One Functions: How many one-to-one functions are there from a set with m elements to one with n elements?

-Solution: Suppose the elements in the domain are $a_1, a_2, ..., a_m$.
-There are n ways to choose the value of a_1 and n-1 ways to choose a_2 , etc. The product rule tells us that there are $n(n-1)(n-2)\cdots(n-m+1)$ such functions.
+How many one-to-one functions are there from a set with m elements to one with n elements?
+Suppose the elements in the domain are a_1, a_2, \ldots, a_m .
+There are n ways to choose the value of a_1 and n-1 ways to choose a_2 , etc. The product rule yields:

+$n(n-1)(n-2)\cdots(n-m+1).$